Directions & Parking

 - Browns Season Ticket Members will receive commemorative paper tickets for 2018 and digital tickets for the 2019 season (RFID encoded tickets, or mobile smartphone).

-- Flex Plan, Group and Single Game buyers should select mail or will call as the delivery method during your online ticket purchase, in order to receive paper tickets.
+- Single Game buyers should select mail or will call as the delivery method during your online ticket purchase, in order to receive paper tickets.

 What does a ticket on a smartphone look like?